cfirat/pv-current-collapse-index/README.md

 This repository implements an I–V-curve-derived diagnostic based on the dimensionless current-collapse index:

-\
 R_I = I_sc/I_sc,clean
-\

-where \(I_{sc}\) is the short-circuit current of a measured trace and \(I_{sc,clean}\) is the median clean short-circuit current for the same module.
+where (I_sc) is the short-circuit current of a measured trace and (I_sc,clean) is the median clean short-circuit current for the same module.

-The analysis evaluates whether \(R_I\) can distinguish mild optical attenuation from mismatch-dominated current collapse using publicly available experimental I–V data for two crystalline-silicon PV modules measured under clean, soiled, and partially shaded conditions.
+The analysis evaluates whether (R_I) can distinguish mild optical attenuation from mismatch-dominated current collapse using publicly available experimental I–V data for two crystalline-silicon PV modules measured under clean, soiled, and partially shaded conditions.

 ## Main findings